JordanSkousen/WordSquares.js/README.md

-# WordSquares
+# WordSquares.js

+*JavaScript port of HackerPoet's [WordSquares](https://github.com/HackerPoet/WordSquares) by Jordan Skousen.*

-A simple C++ solver for dense word grids.
+A simple JavaScript solver for dense word grids.

 See this [YouTube Video](https://youtu.be/zWIsnrxL-Zc) for the best explanation.